fboes/blogophon/docs/markdown.md

 Twitter:   \#Hashtag and some text                  # This text will be used on Twitter.
 If not set will default to title of document.
 Classes:   Images                                   # Sets the article type.
 E.g. `Images`, `Link`.
 This will be used as `class` attribute on the article, allowing for special CSS.
 Latitude:  58.109285                                # Geolocation decimal latitude in WGS84, ranging from -90 to 90.
-Longitude: 6.5664576                                # Geolocation decimal longitude in WGS84, rangin from -180 to 180.
+Longitude: 6.5664576                                # Geolocation decimal longitude in WGS84, ranging from -180 to 180.
 Language:  en                                       # Language of current article, given in ISO 639-1 or RFC1766.
 Author:    Example <example@example.org>            # Author name and email.
 Image:     /post/image/image.png                    # Image URL used for sharing.
 It is best to make this URL absolute.